 Beyond the initial identification, a critical aspect of technology selection is an assessment of the technology's field deployment readiness.
 Commercialized instruments, or those ready for production, that have a history of successful laboratory or field operation are prime candidates for the demonstration process.
-Early prototypes, evolving technologies, or laboratory instruments requiring extensive testing and modification prior to field deployment are less desirable as demonstration candidates.
-The candidate technology must meet criteria for one of three levels of maturity:
+Early evolving technology's prototypes, or laboratory instruments requiring extensive testing and modification prior to field deployment are less desirable as demonstration candidates.
+The candidate technology must meet criteria for one of three levels of maturing: